 - Any sores or wounds on the fingers or toes.

-- Sudden deaths have happened with this drug in people with heart problems or heart defects.
-Stroke and heart attack have also happened in adults taking this drug.
+- Heart attacks, strokes, and sudden deaths have happened in adults taking this drug.
+Sudden deaths have also happened in children with very bad heart problems or heart defects.
 Call your doctor right away if you have change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this drug.
 Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
 Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.